emilyblack95/CS-2613/README.md

 undergraduates majoring in Computer Science.
 All of my code is original and from me.
 If you intend to use my code, please provide appropiate credit to the author (me).
 Thanks! :)

-The goal of this project was to take a number from 0-99 and add up all the odd numbers till you reach n, then output that number.
+- Assembly Project: The goal of this project was to take a number from 0-99 and add up all the odd numbers until you reach n, then output that number.